 Apart from the purchase price, market vendors appreciate matters such as reliability, vigour and expertise.
 It is also very important to stand out in terms of deal security, efficiency, rapid (legal) structuring and decision making.
 All these aspects played a role in achieving these results.
-The Fund financed the acquisitions from existing commitments, the commitments of new shareholders, top-up commitments from existing shareholders and through divestments.
-All of the properties we acquired in 2020 were located in the Holland Metropole region.
+The Fund financed the acquisitions from existing commitments, the commitments of new shareholders and the top-up commitments from existing shareholders.
+All of the properties the Fund acquired in 2021 were located in the Holland Metropole region.

 No. of residential units

-With a pipeline of around € 707 million and a divestment plan of around € 150 million per year for the coming years, the weighted average age of the portfolio is expected to decline further in the future.
+With a pipeline of around € 567 million and a divestment plan of around € 175 million per year for the coming years, the weighted average age of the portfolio is expected to decline in the future.
 The age of the portfolio is not a target in itself, as a number of factors determine whether a property meets the Fund's risk/return standards and strategic criteria.

 Allocation of investment property by age as a percentage of market value

-A key element of Bouwinvest’s active asset management is our aim to achieve an optimal fit with tenants’ needs by engaging with (potential) tenants and adapting both new and existing homes to the evolving housing desires identified by our marketing and asset management teams.
-Bouwinvest has therefore divided the tenant population of the portfolio into six specific customer segments.
+A key element of Bouwinvest’s active asset management is its aim to achieve an optimal fit with tenants’ needs by engaging with (potential) tenants and adapting both new and existing homes to the evolving housing desires identified by Bouwinvest’s marketing and asset management teams.
+Bouwinvest has therefore divided the tenant population of the Fund’s portfolio into six specific customer segments.
 These segments differ significantly and are based on lifestyle, housing ambition and housing preferences.

 Furthermore, the Fund devotes a great deal of time and energy to online lead generation.
 Potential tenants are increasingly turning to the internet as their (first) search engine for rental homes.
-On the basis of the customer journeys we mapped out for our target groups, we invested in the optimisation of the rental process and our online presence via the continued development of websites using Search Engine Optimisation (SEO), Marketing Automation and a CRM system.
-We have now fully digitalised the customer journey for all new-build projects, simplifying the entire process and making it fully transparent, both for us and for our (potential) tenants.
+On the basis of the customer journeys Bouwinvest mapped out for the Fund’s target groups, the rental process for all new-build projects is now fully digitalised and the customer journey is further simplified and now fully transparent, both for Bouwinvest and for its (potential) tenants.

-We are convinced that this approach, combined with high-quality housing products in the best locations, is the main reason that virtually all new properties added to the portfolio were fully let before completion.
-Even amidst the Covid-19 crisis, thanks to the quality of the properties we had on offer, plus online viewings and our fully automated letting process, all our new properties were fully let shortly after completion.
-For instance, our Rachmaninoff complex in Utrecht was fully let within two months of its delivery in April of last year, at the height of the initial Covid-19 restrictions.
-We ended the year with a very satisfying overall financial occupancy rate of 98.4%.
+The Fund is convinced that this approach, combined with high-quality housing products in the best locations, is the main reason that virtually all new properties added to the portfolio were fully let before completion.
+Even amidst the Covid-19 crisis, thanks to the quality of the properties the Fund had on offer and the Fund’s fully automated letting process, all of its new properties were fully let shortly after completion.

 Financial occupancy rate

-The Fund has a clear core region strategy, with a specific focus on the Holland Metropole region - the urban regions of Amsterdam, The Hague, Rotterdam, Utrecht and Eindhoven – and to a somewhat lesser extent the cities of Zwolle, Arnhem and Nijmegen.
-We invest in Dutch rental properties located in areas with the strongest social, demographic, economic and real estate market prospects.
+The Fund has a clear core region strategy, with a specific focus on the Holland Metropole region - the urban and suburban regions of Amsterdam, The Hague, Rotterdam, Utrecht and Eindhoven – and to a somewhat lesser extent the cities of Zwolle, Arnhem and Nijmegen.
+The Fund invests in Dutch rental properties located in areas with the strongest social, demographic, economic and real estate market prospects.
 These local housing markets offer the best medium to long-term investment foundation for the mid-market housing and liberalised rental sectors.
 Almost 100% of the Fund's investments are currently in these defined core regions.

 Holland Metropole region

 Due to the structural lag in the supply of new-build properties, combined with the persistent high demand for homes in both the private and institutional markets, the pressure on the housing market is actually increasing and spreading to peripheral municipalities close to the larger cities.
-This is why the Fund has chosen to concentrate its acquisition efforts in certain focus areas within our core regions.
-In 2020, the Fund once again increased its focus on the Holland Metropole region.
+This is why the Fund has chosen to concentrate its acquisition efforts in certain focus areas within its core regions.
+In 2021, the Fund once again focused on investing in the Holland Metropole region.
 This is where the pressure on the housing market is the most pronounced due to economic and demographic developments.
 It is also the region where the Fund sees the best investment opportunities.
-In the future, we will be focusing on acquisitions in this region, as it offers the best opportunities to optimise our portfolio and add long-term value to the Fund.
+In the future, the Fund will continue to focus on acquisitions in this region, as it offers the best opportunities to optimise its portfolio and add long-term value to the Fund.
 At the same time, assets in these regions and focus areas need to be close to excellent infrastructure and located within vibrant areas that meet the needs of current and future tenants.
 This is especially true for increasingly popular (suburban) locations serving the larger cities.

 The plan is to have at least 80% of the total value of the portfolio concentrated in residential real estate in these core regions.
-Due to revaluations, together with the acquisitions and divestments we made in 2020, 99.7% of the portfolio value was located in these core regions, while 93.4% of the portfolio was located in the Holland Metropole region.
+Due to revaluations, together with the acquisitions the Fund made in 2021, 99.6% of the portfolio value was located in these core regions, while 92.4% of the portfolio was located in the Holland Metropole region.